aspose-total/Aspose.Total-Products/total/en/net/conversion/xslfo-to-xlt/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render XSLFO to XLT" h2="Export XSLFO File to XLT via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of components that enables developers to easily convert XSLFO files to XLT within any .NET, C#, ASP.NET and VB.NET applications.
+The process of conversion involves two steps.
+Firstly, Aspose.PDF for .NET is used to export XSLFO to XLSX.
+This component provides a wide range of features to manipulate PDF documents, including the ability to convert XSLFO to XLSX.
+After that, Aspose.Cells for .NET is used to convert XLSX to XLT.
+This component is a powerful spreadsheet programming API that enables developers to create, manipulate and convert spreadsheets in various formats.
+It provides a wide range of features to work with Excel documents, including the ability to convert XLSX to XLT.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert XSLFO file to XLT within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export XSLFO to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to XLT.
+Using Aspose.Total for .NET, developers can easily convert XSLFO to XLT within any .NET, C#, ASP.NET and VB.NET applications.
+The process of conversion involves two steps.
+Firstly, Aspose.PDF for .NET is used to export XSLFO to XLSX.
+This component provides a wide range of features to manipulate PDF documents, including the ability to convert XSLFO to XLSX.
+After that, Aspose.Cells for .NET is used to convert XLSX to XLT.
+This component is a powerful spreadsheet programming API that enables developers to create, manipulate and convert spreadsheets in various formats.
+It provides a wide range of features to work with Excel documents, including the ability to convert XLSX to XLT.

+Aspose.Total for .NET is a comprehensive suite of components that enables developers to easily convert XSLFO files to XLT within any .NET, C#, ASP.NET and VB.NET applications.
+It provides a wide range of features to manipulate PDF documents and Excel spreadsheets, including the ability to export XSLFO to XLSX and convert XLSX to XLT.
+The process of conversion is simple and straightforward, and developers can easily convert XSLFO to XLT within any .NET, C#, ASP.NET and VB.NET applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}